Separation of Concerns with Git

 - We want the font files to reside on the same server as our web app/site rather than on a dedicated font server.

 - Our production sever is hosted on Heroku.

-# Array with paths to font files FONT_LIST="assets/fonts/title-font.woff assets/fonts/title-font.woff2 assets/fonts/body-font.woff assets/fonts/body-font.woff2" # STEP 1 for FONT in FONT_LIST do git update-index --no-assume-unchanged $FONT done # STEP 2 git commit -am "Push font files to server" git push -f heroku master # STEP 3 git reset HEAD~1 # STEP 3 & 4 for FONT in FONT_LIST do git reset HEAD $FONT # STEP 3 continued git update-index --assume-unchanged $FONT # STEP 4 done
+# Array with paths to font files FONT_LIST="assets/fonts/title-font.woff assets/fonts/title-font.woff2 assets/fonts/body-font.woff assets/fonts/body-font.woff2" # STEP 1 for FONT in FONT_LIST do git update-index --no-assume-unchanged $FONT done # STEP 2 git commit -am "Push font files to server" git push -f heroku main # STEP 3 git reset HEAD~1 # STEP 3 & 4 for FONT in FONT_LIST do git reset HEAD $FONT # STEP 3 continued git update-index --assume-unchanged $FONT # STEP 4 done

 The are some minor downsides to using this method: